 Most lenders have options available besides turning in your car, such as payment deferment, where you will be excused from making payments for a couple of months.
 Then, they will add on these payments to the end of the loan term.

 This may just give you the time you need to get back up to speed financially.
 So, speak with your lender to find out what they can do.

 The worst thing you can do if you fall behind on your car loan is resign yourself to the fact that your car is going to be repossessed.
 Nobody wins when a vehicle is taken back.
 It's far better if you try to work with your lender to come up with a solution.

-You need to get in touch with your lender as soon as possible and be honest about your situation.
 The sooner you're able to talk to them, the more you can limit the damage that can be done to your credit and finances.
 Acting fast should also mean that more options are available to you.

 Get Current on Your Payments

 If you missed a payment (or multiple ones) by oversight or due to a temporary setback, you should prioritize getting caught up.
 You can still speak to your lender and ask about late fees, but getting current should stop the situation from becoming more serious.

 Ask for a Deferral or Due Date Change

 Talk to your lender about their deferment policy.
 Many lenders offer short deferment periods that you can use to get your finances in order.
 Ask for a 30-day deferral, or longer if you need it, to get back on track for the long haul.

 Some lenders also offer forbearance, a fancy word for a temporary payment pause.
 Others will let you make reduced payments for a period of time until your financial situation is righted.